 Client IP address = 192.168.0.54

-Hint: All of these request sources can be found in the DBC.DBQLOGTBL table.
+These request sources are all available in the DBC.DBQLOGTBL table.

-Each request will be executed against one or several database objects, such as databases, tables, view, macros, stored procedures, and UDFs.
+Teradata will execute each request against one or multiple database objects, including databases, tables, views, macros, stored procedures, and UDFs.

-– Add query or exclude query from workload if the database object is accessed with a full table scan (FTS).
+– Add a query or exclude a query from the workload if the database object is accessed with a full table scan (FTS).

-– Add query to workload if the database object is accessed with a particular join type (all or no joins, all or no product joins, all or no unconstrained product
+– Add a query to the workload if the database object is accessed with a particular join type (all or no joins, all or no product joins, all or no unconstrained product